rach-id/Web3j-OpenAPI-demo/README.md

 `./gradlew shadowJar` Which you can find in the `server/build/libs` folder.

 #### Generate the distributions
-`./gradlew installDist` Which you can find also in the `server/build/install/HelloWorldProject-server/bin` folder.
+`./gradlew installDist` Which you can find in the `server/build/install/HelloWorldProject-server/bin` folder.

 ## Configurations
 In all cases, we need to specify the runtime configuration.

 For example, the `private key` or `wallet file` for the signing, the `node endpoint` to connect to, etc.

 To see the available options, try to run the `distributions` or the `JAR` with the `--help` flag.
-You will see something like:
+You'll get the following display:

 ![](https://raw.githubusercontent.com/SweeXordious/Web3j-OpenAPI-demo/master/img/Server_help.png)